amandap2/amandap2/README.md

 # 👋 Hello!
 Welcome to my Village!
 Or Github profile.

 ## My name is Amanda Paim!
-- 🔭 I’m currently working as fullstack developer .NET/Javascript.
+- 🔭 I’m currently working as a fullstack developer in .NET/Javascript.

 - 🌱 I’m currently learning more about C#/.NET, Android and Angular.